keymanapp/help.keyman.com/developer/language/reference/layerchanged.md

 ## Platforms

-While the `&LayerChanged` store is accessible on all platforms, in only has meaning on touch platforms (mobile web, iOS, Android).
+While the `&LayerChanged` store is accessible on all platforms, it only has meaning on touch platforms (mobile web, iOS, Android).

 <table class='platform'>